-- After authorization, the AccessKey ID and AccessKey secret of the RAM user can be used to access Tablestore.
+- After the RAM user is authorized, you can use the AccessKey pair of the RAM user to access Tablestore.

-- The application server uses RAM or STS to obtain access credentials that consist of the temporary AccessKey ID, AccessKey secret, and token.
+- The application server uses RAM or STS to obtain access credentials that consist of a temporary AccessKey ID, an AccessKey secret, and a token.
 After the access credentials are obtained, the application server sends them to you.

 - You can use the received access credentials to access Tablestore.

 After you obtain the AccessKey ID and AccessKey secret, you can perform the following operations to initialize an OTSClient instance:

 - Use the endpoint of a Tablestore instance to create a client.

 $otsClient = new Aliyun\OTS\OTSClient(array( 'EndPoint' => "<your endpoint>", 'AccessKeyID' => "<your access id>", 'AccessKeySecret' => "<your access key>", 'InstanceName' => "<your instance name>" ));